mtb-pmbus 1.2.0.1772

 This middleware only detects the tTIMEOUT condition.
 The Timeout handling is a compile-time option.

-Under standard configuration, the middleware does not violate tLOW:TEXT.
+Note: Under standard configuration, the middleware does not violate tLOW:TEXT.
 However, enabling logging can significantly impact the response time to received addresses and bytes, making it easy to exceed the cumulative clock low extend time.

 Callback Handling

-Command callback
+Command Callback

 Each command may have its own callback.
 This callback is registered in the command config structure, see mtb_pmbus_stc_config_cmd_t::callback.
 The list of events is available in mtb_pmbus_cmd_events_t.
 The callback is called only with one event at a specific time moment.

-Besides the event, the PMBus Middleware also informs about the active page/phase and the received byte.
+Besides the event, the PMBus middleware also informs about the active page/phase and the received byte.
 The received byte is actual only for the MTB_PMBUS_CMD_WRITE_BYTE event.
 If the command is not paged and/or phased, the page/phase parameters must be ignored.

 Events visualization for write transfer: